-This story originally ran on the SSND Central Pacific site.
+This story by Heidi Sampson was originally published on the SSND Central Pacific site.
 You can find the original story here.

 Sister Richarde Marie Wolf, SSND, coordinator of the Refugee Outreach Program, had a revelation when she spent a day at Minnesota State University, Mankato, for the annual Campus and Community Fair.
 At the event, students explore opportunities for part-time jobs, and volunteer opportunities within the community.
 For Sister Richarde Marie, the event magnified the spirit of youth and their willingness to create change, to bring out their gifts in service to the communities around them.